mmo80/alpaca-webui/README.md

 # Alpaca WebUI

-Alpaca WebUI, initially crafted for [Ollama](https://ollama.com/), is a chat conversation interface equipped with markup formatting and code syntax highlighting.
-It now supports a variety of LLM endpoints through the OpenAI Chat Completions API.
+Alpaca WebUI, initially crafted for [Ollama](https://ollama.com/), is a chat conversation interface featuring markup formatting and code syntax highlighting.
+It supports a variety of LLM endpoints through the OpenAI Chat Completions API and now includes a RAG (Retrieval-Augmented Generation) feature, allowing users to engage in conversations with information pulled from uploaded documents.

+The app lets you easily try out different AI models from various services to find answers using your documents.
+It simplifies mixing and matching these models to see which one works best for your needs.

 <a href="https://github.com/mmo80/alpaca-webui/actions/workflows/integrations.yml"><img src="https://img.shields.io/github/actions/workflow/status/mmo80/alpaca-webui/integrations.yml" /></a> <img src="https://img.shields.io/github/commit-activity/t/mmo80/alpaca-webui" /> <img src="https://img.shields.io/github/languages/top/mmo80/alpaca-webui" /> <img src="https://img.shields.io/github/repo-size/mmo80/alpaca-webui" />
 <br>